Skip to content ↓

 • Dealing with prejudice-based incidents in a fair and consistent way through the school’s Positive Discipline system, where appropriate.

 • Raising the profile of incident reporting with both students and staff.
-This includes the recent launch of an online ‘Speak Up’ button on student SharePoint as an alternative way for students to report prejudice-based behaviour.
+This includes last year's launch of an online ‘Speak Up’ button on student SharePoint as an alternative way for students to report prejudice-based behaviour.

 • Ensuring positive representation of difference and celebration of diversity throughout the school, including through displays and curriculum resources, with awareness training for both staff and students on the importance of avoiding the use of stereotypes.